 I am an author of young adult novels, a college professor, and an immigration advocate.

 And now, the formal bits: I am a Scholar-in-Residence at Emory University’s Candler School of Theology.
 In addition to Dream Things True, Radius of Us, and Flight Season, I have co-authored two non-fiction books and written many articles on immigration.
 I have been interviewed about immigration on National Public Radio, Public Radio International, Voice of America, NBC, and BBC America, among many other media outlets.
-I am proud and honored to be the chair of El Refugio, a Georgia non-profit that serves detained immigrants and their families.
+I am proud and honored to have been a founding co-chair of El Refugio, a Georgia non-profit that serves detained immigrants and their families.

 I live in the book-lover’s-mecca of Decatur, Georgia with my spouse, four children, a dog, and a bearded dragon.